Rattle raises $2.8M from Lightspeed and Sequoia to modernize enterprise sales stack – TechCrunch

 Tech employees build amazing consumer-facing apps for the world.
 But for their internal communications, they are stuck using applications that don’t play well with one another.

-This is a problem since most employees at a mid-sized or large-sized firm spend a fourth or third of their days on internal communication applications.
+This is a problem, as most employees at a mid-sized or large-sized firm spend a fourth to a third of their days on internal communication applications.

-Now a San Francisco-headquartered startup is attempting to build a software that makes it much more convenient to engage with business services.
+Now a San Francisco-headquartered startup is attempting to build software that makes it much more convenient to engage with business services.

 Rattle is building a real-time and collaborative “connectivity tissue” to address the siloed nature of modern record-keeping and intelligence platforms, said Sahil Aggarwal, co-founder and chief executive of the eponymous startup, in an interview with TechCrunch.